Confederate Monument in Harrodsburg

 The Confederate Monument in Harrodsburg, located at the entrance to Spring Hill Cemetery in Harrodsburg, Kentucky, is a statue listed on the National Register of Historic Places.
 It depicts a life-sized older Confederate cavalryman standing ready.

 The monument depicts Captain Gabe S. Alexander, who served in John Hunt Morgan's 2nd Kentucky Cavalry.
 The pedestal has an engraved Southern Cross of Saint Andrew, commonly called the Confederate battle flag, on its front.
 Below the cross lies the dedication plaque, and below that an engraved wreath encircling a sword and scabbard.
-On the rear is an engrave Third Confederate Flag in the midst of cannonballs and battle smoke.
+On the rear is an engrave Second Confederate Flag in the midst of cannonballs and battle smoke.
 Also on the rear is a verse from the Bivouac of the Dead, written by Kentuckian Theodore O'Hara, which six other monuments in Kentucky also have a verse from.
 When dedicated in 1902 by the United Confederate Veterans, speeches were made in favor of the Confederate cause and condemning revisionist history that defamed the Southern experience in the Civil War.

 The verse from The Bivouac of the Dead is: